deepnlpf/site/docs/guide.md

 deepnlpf --install stanfordcorenlp
 ```

-Now that you have Stanford CoreNLP installed, when you want to use it as a base tool, use the ```tool_base``` parameter.
+Now that you have Stanford CoreNLP installed, when you want to use it as a base tool, use the ```tool_base``` parameter to do.

 ```
 nlp = Pipeline(tool_base='stanfordcorenlp')